asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

 [^8]: Freeling does not specify in which order captures are processed.
 I am assuming here the order is the same as Go.
 Anyway, all this needs to be verified later once (if?) the engine is implemented.

 [^9]: I have been thinking of why Groups need to own their own data anyway?
 Group membership is clearly delineated in `Game.group_map` as it currently is (which would become `[CELL_COUNT]Group_Handle` under the new regime.)
 Liberties and Enemy Connections can be calculated and collected with a combination of `game.groups_map` and, well, `game.board`.
 But that's another day's battle.

+[^10]: A fuller explanation of file permissions, as irrelevant as they are to this article, [can be found here](https://docs.nersc.gov/filesystems/unix-file-permissions/).